Kaiden-AC/iOS6-5C/index.md

 - [xpwn](https://github.com/OothecaPickle/xpwn) for **xpwntool** and **dmg**, we will use **xpwntool** to decompress and recompress the kernelcache, and **dmg** to decrypt the RootFS<br>

 ## Preparations
-First decrypt the RootFS DMG, you can get firmware keys and file names from [The Apple Wiki](https://theapplewiki.com/wiki/Firmware)<br>
+First decrypt the RootFS DMG from your iPhone 5 6.x iPSW, you can get firmware keys and file names from [The Apple Wiki](https://theapplewiki.com/wiki/Firmware)<br>
 `dmg extract encrypted.dmg extract.dmg -k <key>`<br>

 Then convert it to UDZO format<br>